Skip to content

 The $300/Month Wake-Up Call

-Last year I sat down and added up what I was paying for cloud services.
+Last year I added up what I was paying for cloud services.
 Notion for notes.
 Otter.ai for transcription.
 Todoist for tasks.
 Bitwarden cloud for passwords.
 Google Photos for storage.
 A handful of automation tools.
 RSS readers.
 Monitoring dashboards.

-The total came to roughly $300 a month.
+Roughly $300 a month.
 For a single user.
-For tools that held my data on someone else's servers, behind someone else's terms of service, subject to someone else's pricing decisions.
+For tools that held my data on someone else’s servers, behind someone else’s terms of service, subject to someone else’s pricing.

 I decided to build the alternative.

-I didn't start with a rack server or a custom PC build.
-I bought a TerraMaster F2-424, a compact 2-bay NAS with an Intel N95 processor and 16GB of RAM.
-Total cost: around $400 with drives.
+I didn’t buy a rack server.
+I didn’t build a custom PC.
+I bought a TerraMaster F2-424 — a compact 2-bay NAS with an Intel N95 processor and 16GB of RAM.
+Total cost: around $400.

-This isn't a monster machine.
-It's a small box that sits on a shelf and draws about 15 watts idle.
-But with TrueNAS Scale and Docker, it runs 24 services simultaneously and has for months without a hiccup.
+This is a small box that sits on a shelf and draws about 15 watts idle.
+With TrueNAS Scale and Docker, it runs 24 services simultaneously and has for months without a hiccup.

 Hardware Specs